erfg12/TCP_client_server/csharp/readme.md

 ## TCP Server and Client

-Simple TCP terminal server and winforms client example code.
+Simple TCP server and winforms client example code.
+There's also a Unity game engine client example in the `unity_client` directory.

 Server has 3 optional args. `<IP> <PORT> <SSL>`